smashmath/smashmath/_posts/2022-10-06-changeofbasis.md

 ### Transformation matrix definition

 A change of basis is just another linear transformation.
 So it is worth at least writing out the general formula for constructing a transformation matrix.
 *Rarely* it is easier to directly compute a change of basis matrix using the following formulation.
 However, it is slightly more common that computing $$[T]_\alpha^\beta$$ directly is faster, because the systems of equations that come up when finding it may have very obvious solutions (for example, if a transformation just scales or permutes vectors.
 This happens when using an eigenbasis).
+For this reason, **it is often worth applying the transformation to the basis vectors of the domain and seeing if there is an obvious relationship between the outputs and the vectors in the basis of the codomain.**

 If $$T:V\to W$$ is a linear transformation, and $$\alpha=(v_1,\ldots,v_n)$$ is a basis for $$V$$, then the matrix for the transformation $$T$$ with respect to the bases $$\alpha$$ of $$V$$ and $$\beta$$ of $$W$$ is given by the $$\dim(W)\times n$$ matrix